phatt-23/POS-Obsidian/POS/2-data-link-layer/Bridging and Spanning Tree.md

 	- source uses the discovered path in subseqeunt commucation

 # Spanning Tree Protocol

+> (corny ass poem)
+> I think that I shall never see.
+> A graph more lovely than a tree.
+> A tree whose crucial property
+> Is loop-free connectivity.
+> A tree that must be sure to span.
+> So packets can reach every LAN.
+> First, the root must be selected.
+> By ID, it is elected.
+> Least cost paths from root are traced.
+> In the tree, these paths are placed.
+> A mesh is made by folks like me,
+> Then bridges find a spanning tree.  — Radia Perlman

 - algorithm implemented on bridges and switches (IEEE 802.1d)
 - tree is continually spanned through the whole network topology
 	- construction of acyclic graph - tree